 Thank You for Your Commitment depicts two FDNY paramedics, Sherry Singleton and Christell Cadet.
 When Christell was hospitalized with COVID, Sherry organized a GoFundMe for her friend.
 Sherry also fell ill with COVID, and is recovering.
 After being in a medically-induced coma for a month, Christell has left the hospital and is rehabilitating.
-It will be displayed on electronic billboards in Times Square from May 15 to early June: 1551 Broadway at 46th Street (map), 1585 Broadway between 47th and 48th Streets (map), and 20 Times Square at 47th Street and Seventh Ave (map).
+The artwork will be displayed on electronic billboards in Times Square from May 15 to early June: 1551 Broadway at 46th Street (map), 1585 Broadway between 47th and 48th Streets (map), and 20 Times Square at 47th Street and Seventh Ave (map).
 Artworks may also appear on an electronic billboard above Lincoln Tunnel, and on 1,800 LinkNYC kiosks across all five NYC boroughs.

 Thank You for Your Sacrifice is influenced by an emergency room doctor in Queens, who temporarily left his home to protect the health and safety of his wife and baby.